WolframResearch/WolframClientForPython/docs/intro.rst

     CloudDeploy[api, CloudObject["api/private/xsquared"]]

 The API was deployed with default permissions, and as such is a private :wl:`CloudObject` only usable by its owner.
+Provide read access to the newly created secured authentication key called `pythonclientlibrary`:

+.. code-block :: wl

+    SetPermissions[CloudObject["api/private/xsquared"], SecuredAuthenticationKeys["pythonclientlibrary"] -> {"Read", "Execute"}]

 API Call from Python